xjrk58/siphon-kafka-connect-eventhub/README.md

 Kafka Connect Azure Event Hub consists of the Sink Connector for streaming data from Kafka to Azure Event Hubs.
 To build, run "mvn package"

+# Assumptions about events

+- Events with schema will be pushed to Azure Event Hubs as JSON
+- Events without schema will be pushed as binary blob